danschumann/print-messages/README.md

 print-messages
 ==============

-Because console.logs that are easier to read and write is a double edge sword of time saving.
+Because `console.log`s that are easier to read and write is a double edge sword of time saving.

     npm install print-messages